IM Report Cover 2024 Pension Funds

 Rachael Gurney is a Research Scholar with the Asia Pacific Foundation of Canada’s Business Asia Pillar.
 She holds a bachelor's degree of Arts in Honours Political Science from the University of British Columbia.
 She previously worked at the Institute of Asian Research’s Centre for Japanese Research.

-Investment Monitor: Indonesia as an Emerging Hub for Critical Minerals and Electric Vehicles: Opportunities and Risks for Canada Exploring Non-Tariff Barriers in Canada-Asia Pacific Trade Canada’s Critical Minerals Strategy: Balancing Interests and Opportunities in the Asia Pacific
+International Trade & Investment Report: The Impact of the CPTPP on Trade Between Canada and the Asia Pacific Investment Monitor: Indonesia as an Emerging Hub for Critical Minerals and Electric Vehicles: Opportunities and Risks for Canada Exploring Non-Tariff Barriers in Canada-Asia Pacific Trade Read more >